Chapter in this post:

 A backup on Mac, PC and mobile devices such as the iPhone secures data in the event that it is lost due to a hardware failure, a virus or ransomware.
 If the currently used memory no longer supplies any information, it can be used from the backup medium that was used for data backup.
 But what percentage of computer users actually do one?
 And how many of them have suffered severe data loss?
 How has the backup behavior developed in recent years?
 A post on the blog of Backblaze gives answers.

-The results of a survey on the subject of data backup were published this week on the blog of the backup provider Backblaze.
+On the backup provider's blog Backblaze the results of a survey on data protection were published this week.
 But not only a snapshot from 2021 was shown, but also the development of the last few years for some areas - partly back to the first survey of this kind in 2008.
-A clear trend that emerges: The proportion of people who never have their data secure, goes back further and further.
-Daily, weekly, monthly and annual backups of files or entire hard drives are increasing, while the proportion of those with waiting times of over a year always fluctuates.
+A clear trend that is emerging: The proportion of people who never secure, goes further and further back.
+Daily, weekly, monthly, and yearly file or full disk backups are increasing, while the proportion of those with waiting times of more than a year has fluctuated.

 In addition to the diagram shown, Backblaze also offers a detailed table in the blog post mentioned, which shows the individual percentages behind the graph - for each year of the survey from 2008 to 2021 Years to illustrate.
 Of 13% of those surveyed who never did a backup in 35, 2008% will remain in 2021.
 The number of those who wait more than a year also decreased: from 20% to 19%.
 Daily, monthly and annual data backups have increased the most with 13%, 5% and another 6% each.
 However, information on data loss was also collected in order to consider it.